mshagirov/pythonlab/_01-introduction/08_containers.md

 You can add and remove list elements, and modify elements after you create the list.

-- `append` method adds a new element,
+- `.append(item)` method adds a new element,
-- `extend` extends the list by adding another lists' elements to a list,
+- `.extend(iterator)` extends the list by adding another lists' or iterator's elements to a list,
 - *concatenate two or more lists* using `+` operator (add lists together), and
-- `len` with a list as an input argument returns the number of list elements (list's length).
+- `len(LIST)` with a list `LIST` as an input argument returns the number items in a list (list's length).

+> I added a dot `.` in front of instance method names to differentiate them from regular function names like `len`.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>